melashu/MDS/README.md

 # Mount-Digital-Solution Capstone Project

-> This project is bulit to fulfill the Module 1 capstone project.
-The website demonstrate a services delivered by a technology firm called Mount Digital solution.
+This website demonstrate a services delivered by a technology firm called Mount Digital solution.
 It is accessible in both mobile and desktop devices.

 ## **The project is Built with**
 - **HTML**